-- 1. Bed and breakfast inns associated with residential use shall be allowed, subject to guidelines to minimize adverse effects on scenic, cultural, natural, and recreation resources. - 2.
-Bed and breakfast inns shall remain rural in character and scale and distinct from motels or restaurants, which can locate in Urban Areas. - 1.
-Bed and breakfast inns associated with residential use may be allowed, subject to guidelines to minimize adverse effects on scenic, cultural, natural, and recreation resources. - 2.
-Bed and breakfast inns shall remain rural in character and scale and distinct from motels or restaurants, which can locate in urban areas. - 3.
-In the SMAs, bed and breakfast inns associated with residential use shall be allowed only in structures that are included in, or eligible for inclusion in, the National Register of Historic Places.
+- Bed and breakfast inns associated with residential use shall be allowed, subject to guidelines to minimize adverse effects on scenic, cultural, natural, and recreation resources. - 2.
+Bed and breakfast inns shall remain rural in character and scale and distinct from motels or restaurants, which can locate in Urban Areas. - In the SMAs, bed and breakfast inns associated with residential use shall be allowed only in structures that are included in, or eligible for inclusion in, the National Register of Historic Places.